Donate

 Meetings of states parties

-The Japanese prime minister, Fumio Kishida, defended the decision not to participate, arguing that Japan should promote nuclear disarmament and non-proliferation in a way that allows it to maintain “trust with the United States, Japan’s only defence ally”.
+The prime minister, Fumio Kishida, defended the decision not to attend, arguing that Japan should promote nuclear disarmament and non-proliferation in a way that allows it to maintain “trust with the United States, Japan’s only defence ally”.
 (The United States declined to comment on whether it had discouraged Japan from attending.)

 Tomihisa Taue and Kazumi Matsui, the mayors of Hiroshima and Nagasaki respectively, attend the first meeting of states parties to the TPNW in 2022.
 Photo: Kyodo